slu-soc1120/syllabus/docs/policies.md

 ## Attendance and Participation

 ### General Attendance Policy
 Attendance and participation are important components of this course.
 Your expected to attend all class sessions and to arrive before the beginning of class.
+That said, it is important to recognize that our normal attendance policies are not well suited to a pandemic.
 If you cannot attend class or arrive on time because of a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me **beforehand** to let me know if at all possible.
+I define family issues broadly - if your family or friends become sick or are being affected by COVID-19 in other ways, please know that I want you to keep your focus on what is most important.

-I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for absences.
+I may ask for more information, such as a note from a health care provider, a travel letter from Athletics, or other documentation for absences.
+I will not be asking for health care provider documentation for acute illnesses or injuries, though, since if you’re sick but not *very* sick, the last thing most you will want to do is go to a doctor just to get a note.
+I am proceeding with a spirit of trust in all of you, and ask you reciprocate that with me.
+If you need to modify assignment due dates, please let me know prior to those deadlines.

 Please see the <a href = "https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/" target = "_blank">University's attendance policy</a> for additional details.

 ### Zoom Policies
 Since we are meeting virtually via Zoom, there are several additional policies to note:

   1. Attending via Zoom is required.
-There is not an alternative means for completing this course.
-If you have a concern about technology, internet access, or other barriers to regularly attending class via Zoom, please let me know as soon as possible.
+There is not an alternative means for completing this course. *If you have a concern about technology, internet access, or other barriers to regularly attending class via Zoom, please let me know as soon as possible.*
+      * If there is a need for some or all of you to change from learning on-campus to learning from home or another location, we will work together to identify strategies for you to successfully complete the course.

   2. Do not share Zoom details, including login information, links, and passwords, with anyone outside of this course.
   3. Using your camera is *strongly encouraged* during group discussions, but is not otherwise required.
   4. Please keep your microphone muted unless you are actively speaking.
   5. Class recordings will be made via Zoom and/or Panopto, and will be posted to Blackboard.
 Recordings should not be shared outside of class.
-They will capture whatever is happening on my screen, which may include sharing your name and whatever is actively shown via your webcam.
+They will capture whatever is happening on my screen, which may include sharing your name and whatever is actively shown via your webcam. *If this presents a privacy concern for you, please let me know as soon as possible.*

 The <a href ="https://slu-soc1120.github.io/docs/start_zoom/" target = "_blank">Course Docs</a> contain some additional tips for using Zoom.
 Please review them closely.

 ### COVID-19 Specific Policies
 The following COVID-19 specific policies apply to this course.
 In general, if you are sick but you feel well enough to attend class, you should continue to attend this class since we are meeting virtually.
 If you are sick and do not feel well enough to attend class, please let me know as soon as possible!
+As I have said previously, taking care of yourselves should be your first priority.

   1. Students who exhibit any <a href = "https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html" target = "_blank">potential COVID symptoms</a> (those that cannot be attributed to some other medical condition the students are known to have, such as allergies, asthma, etc.) shall absent themselves from any in-person class attendance or in-person participation in any class-related activity until they have been evaluated by a qualified medical official.
 Students should contact the <a href = "https://www.slu.edu/life-at-slu/student-health/index.php" target = "_blank">University Student Health Center</a> for immediate assistance.
    2. Students who exhibit any <a href = "https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html" target = "_blank">potential COVID symptoms</a> (those that cannot be attributed to some other medical condition the students are known to have, such as allergies, asthma, etc.) but who feel well enough to a) attend the course synchronously in an online class session or b) participate in asynchronous online class activities, are expected to do so.
 Those who do not feel well enough to do so should absent themselves accordingly.